Quantifying Statistical Significance of Neural Network-based Image Segmentation by Selective Inference: Discussion

 \section{Discussion}

-We propose a novel method by which to conduct statistical inference on the significance of the data-driven image segmentation result obtained by a trained DNN based on the concept of conditional SI.
-In the context of DNN-based image segmentation, we are primarily interested in the reliability of a trained network when given new inputs (i.e., not training inputs).
-Therefore, the validity of our proposed method is not contingent on DNN training.
+We propose a novel conditional SI method to conduct inference on the DNN-based image segmentation result.
 We believe that this study stands as a significant step toward reliable artificial intelligence and opens several directions for statistically evaluating the reliability of DNN-driven hypotheses.
-Some open questions remain, as follows.
+Some open questions remain, as follows:

-$\bullet$ The proposed method currently does not support a DNN with a softmax operator.
-Although the softmax operator can in theory be approximated by affine operations, doing so will be challenging in reality, as we need to work in a multidimensional space.
-Although it is difficult to apply the proposed method to network architectures containing components that are difficult to decompose into affine operations, one possible solution to this issue is to devise a new network architecture that can be expressed as a set of affine functions but still has state-of-the-art segmentation performance.
+$\bullet$ The proposed method currently does not support softmax and batch normalization operators.
+Although these operators can in theory be approximated by affine operations, doing so will be challenging in reality, as we need to work in a multidimensional space.
+Although it is difficult to apply the proposed method to network architectures containing components that are difficult to decompose into affine operations, one possible solution is to devise a new network architecture that can be expressed as a set of affine functions but still has state-of-the-art segmentation performance.

+$\bullet$ Although there is no technical limitation in applying our proposed method to state-of-the-art network structures, it requires a considerable amount of implementation effort.
+This is because, for a large and complex network, we have to implement the selection events for all the components in the network.
+The future direction could be first to implement the proposed method for a few commonly used network structures, and then to develop a generic software tool that can automatically compute the selection event when the network structure is given.

-$\bullet$ Although this study mainly focuses on the image segmentation task, the proposed method can be applied to a class of problems where (1) the test statistic is defined as a linear contrast with respect to the data and (2) the operations of the trained neural network can be characterized by a set of linear inequalities (or approximated by piecewise-linear functions).
+$\bullet$ Even though this study mainly focuses on the image segmentation task, the proposed method can be applied to a class of problems where (1) the test statistic is defined as a linear contrast w.r.t the data and (2) the operations of the trained neural network can be characterized by a set of linear inequalities (or approximated by piecewise-linear functions).
 Therefore, widening the applicability of the proposed method to other computer vision tasks---as well as to other fields such as natural language processing and signal processing---would also stand as a valuable future contribution.